ecryptoguru/OnchainNFTDAO/README.md

 For backend Solidity, JS and Openzepelin libraries have been used in Hardhat Development Environment.
 Wallet-connect functioality has also been integrated and 100s of wallets including Metamask, etc can be easily connected to the Dapp.

-🔨 Building our DAO

-We want to launch a DAO for holders of our NFT Collection - AnkitPunks.
-From the ETH that was gained through the sale of the NFTs, we have built up a treasury.
-The DAO now has a lot of ETH, but currently does nothing with it.
+The DAO is for holders of our NFT Collection - AnkitPunks.
+From the ETH gained through the sale of the NFTs, a treasury has been built.

-We want to allow our NFT holders to create and vote on proposals to use that ETH for purchasing other NFTs from an NFT marketplace, and speculate on price.
-Maybe in the future when we sell the NFT back, we may split the profits among all members of the DAO.
+The NFT holders can create and vote on proposals to use that ETH for purchasing other NFTs from an FAKENFT marketplace, and speculate on price.

 📝 Requirements